wbcomdesigns/BuddyPress-Activity-Share/readme.txt

 **If you like the plugin functionality, please, leave a review to help the plugin grow!**

+=== THEME - WORDPRESS THEME WITH OUTSTANDING BUDDYPRESS SUPPORT ===
+* [FREE BuddyPress Theme: BuddyX](https://wordpress.org/themes/buddyx/) - Offers unique layouts with clean code and easy-to-customize options giving you a whole new way to visualize BuddyPress.

 == Installation ==

 This section describes how to install the plugin and get it working.